 Parents and guardians can track their child's assignment grades as teachers enter them in the FACTS sis system.
 Frequent review of a student's FACTS SIS account is the quickest way for parents and guardians to check in real-time their child's current grade in a particular course.
-For questions on how to use FACTS SIS, please ask your student's division leader.
+For questions on how to use FACTS SIS, please contact the front office.